deepudra/LOCK-Layered-Operation-Control-Key-/README.md

 ### 5. **Real-Time Monitoring & Forensic Logging**
 - Maintains logs of all system activities and authentication events.
-- Supports forensic investigations with detailed IP, timestamp, and behavior records.
+- Supports forensic investigations with detailed IP, timestamp and behavior records.
 - Ensures transparency and post-incident analysis.

 ---